emiliebarnard/pokemon-in-python/index.md

 <br>

-The two versions of Shellos are right next to each other in the Pokemon Forms Order.
+The two versions of Shellos are right next to each other in the Pokemon forms order.
 To see their order numbers together use this additional line of code:

 ```python
 print("Shellos West's Order Number is", shellos_w_form_data["order"], "and Shellos East's Order Number is", shellos_e_form_data["order"])